ggrossmanPDRI/ggrossmanPDRI.github.io/_pages/cv.md

 #### Honors & Awards
 -----

+- 2023: "Community policing does not build citizen trust in police or reduce crime in the Global South", has won honorable mention for the Luebbert best article prize in comparative politics awarded by APSA's Comparative Politics section.
 - 2022: “Viral Voting: Social Networks and Political Participation” has won Political Ties Award for Best Published Article in the previous calendar year, awarded by APSA’s Political Networks Section.
 - 2021: "Information Technology and Political Engagement: Mixed Evidence from Uganda," has won APSA's Information Technology & Politics section award given to the best article published in the previous calendar year.
 - 2020: "It Takes a Village: Peer Effects and Externalities in Technology Adoption," is the recipient of APSA's Political Networks Section's Best Conference Paper Award.